UKCloud/documentation/articles/other/other-ref-knowledge-guidelines.md

 ## Sensitive content

 > [!IMPORTANT]
-> Content in the Knowledge Centre is available over the internet to anybody, therefore it is extremely important to ensure that articles do not contain any sensitive information, including, but not limited to, user names, sensitive IP addresses.
+> Content in the Knowledge Centre is available over the internet to anybody, therefore it is extremely important to ensure that articles do not contain any sensitive information, including, but not limited to, user names and sensitive IP addresses.
 This includes information that may be in screenshots or images.
 If you're unsure about whether information in the article is sensitive, consult with a subject matter expert before creating your Pull Request.

 ## Submission of content